-- 3. FCHA will process an interim increase in rent only if - a. the resident has misrepresented or failed to report facts upon which rent is based, so the rent the Resident is paying is less than it should have20; or - b. the resident's income increases after the resident was granted an interim decrease in
+- a. the resident has misrepresented or failed to report facts upon which rent is based, so the rent the Resident is paying is less than it should have, or - b. the resident's income increases after the resident was granted an interim decrease in rent, or - c. the resident reported zero income and has a verified increase in income (that may be a nonmonetary contribution), or - d. a person with income joins the household,